pettiross/pettiross/README.md

 ## What's cooking in my IDE

+I'm spending a lot of coding time writing and updating [Wherobots's example notebooks](https://github.com/wherobots/wherobots-examples) for geospatial analytics.

-I'm co-writing the React Native app that's part of a tabletop board game.
+I'm also writing the React Native app that's part of a tabletop board game.
 It's a good chance to implement a little graph query engine and update my declarative app skills.